The Transactional Dilemma Of A Corporate Alumni Programby Alumni Content in Video | Last Edited: 10th January 2022

 Alumni Leadership Series: The Transactional Dilemma Of A Corporate Alumni Program

-In this episode of the Corporate Alumni Leaders Series, James Sinclair of EnterpriseAlumni is joined by panelists Carrie Melissa Jones and Lisa Morris for an hour-long webinar consisting of a 45-minute panel discussion, followed by a 15-minute Q&A.
+In this episode of the Corporate Alumni Leaders Series, EnterpriseAlumni is joined by panelists Carrie Melissa Jones and Lisa Morris for an hour-long webinar consisting of a 45-minute panel discussion, followed by a 15-minute Q&A.

 Together, these three unpack the tricky task of building a business case, either to launch an alumni program or to create additional budget for an existing one.